palaeoware/trevosim/docs_build/_sources/introduction.rst.txt

     - Two custom output files -- the options allow  you to define file name, content (replacing keywords in ||double pipes|| with the requested information -- see :ref:`loggingsim`) and extension.
     - A standard nex tree file.
-    - A working log which includes all operations the software performs across a run if you want to inspect its workings (this file can be very large).

 :Running log:

     This tab allows a running log to be defined that can record the state of the simulation at user-requested frequencies (see :ref:`loggingsim`).
 The tab includes options for: